Need-Based Grants

 The amount of the need-based Villanova Grant is determined each year based on the information on the College Board Profile and after the Office of Financial Assistance has received and reviewed all financial aid applications and documents.
 Therefore, this need-based grant amount is subject to change each year as a family's financial information, household size and number enrolled in undergraduate college changes.

-Net operating losses, siblings over 23 years of age, parents enrolled in undergraduate of graduate school, siblings enrolled in graduate school or community college, pursuing a second baccalaureate degree, or enrolled on a part-time basis are not considered in determining the Expected Family Contribution (EFC) for purposes of awarding the need-based Villanova Grant.
+Net operating losses, siblings that are 24 years of age or older, parents enrolled in undergraduate or graduate school, siblings enrolled in graduate school, community college, pursuing a second baccalaureate degree, or enrolled on a part-time basis are not considered in determining the Expected Family Contribution (EFC) for purposes of awarding the need-based Villanova Grant.
 The net value of a business or farm and information from the College Board Profile is included in determining eligibility for this grant.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a need-based grant.
 Students who are eligible for a Federal Pell Grant and who demonstrate the greatest financial need receive priority.
 FSEOG funds are credited at the time of enrollment.
 Awarding is contingent upon funding and may or may not be renewed year to year.